 According to the INE, only 5% of the population of STP are aged 60 years or over.
 However, elderly people have a number of pre-existing vulnerabilities resulting from a variety of factors that are linked to a significant decline in their income following retirement age, including lack of pensions for having worked their whole life in informality, which may push them to work as much as possible, even after retirement age.
-On average, 49.4% of the total income of households headed by elderly person comes remittances94.
-Elderly people are also more likely to suffer from underlying health conditions and non-communicable diseases, which as previously mentioned is the first cause of mortality in STP.
-People with disabilities face specific challenges encompassing physical and environmental accessibility barriers. stigmatization, limited access to education, employment, health services. and inadequate government support and institutional frameworks.
-Additional hurdles include restricted access to technology, limitations. transportation policy inadequacies, lack of community education, and insufficient participation in decision-making processes In addition, they are not well represented in the formal labor market, and often depend on family support and the social protection system, which has a specific fund for the handicapped.
+On average, 49.4% of the total income of households headed by an elderlv person comes from remittances.
+Elderly people are also more likely to suffer from underlying health conditions non-communicable and diseases, which as previously mentioned is the first cause of mortality in STP.
+People with disabilities face specific challenges encompassing physical and environmental accessibility barriers. stigmatization, limited access to education, employment, health services, and inadequate government support and institutional frameworks.
+Additional hurdles include restricted to technology, access transportation limitations, policy inadequacies, lack of community education, and insufficient participation in decision-making processes In addition, they are not well represented in the formal labor market, and often depend on family support and the social protection system, which has a specific fund for the handicapped.
 The database of the single social registry "Cadastro Unico" that includes around 30 000 of highly vulnerable people in need of support indicates that 12.9 % of them have either visual, motoric or mental deficiencies.

 The latest data from São Tomé and Príncipe, sourced from the 2012 General Population and Housing Census (RGPH-2012), sheds light on the current situation regarding people with disabilities (PWDs).
 With 6,274 individuals identified, comprising 3.5% of the population, the majority reside in urban areas, indicating higher incidences in such environments.
-Gender disparities reveal a higher prevalence among women, exacerbated by poverty rates where women disproportionately affected.
+Gender disparities reveal a higher prevalence among women, exacerbated by poverty rates where women are disproportionately affected.
 Furthermore, data on children between 0 to 11 years old highlight significant numbers at risk or with disabilities, with only 49% having access to the education system.
-These statistics indicate pervasive challenges facing PWDs in Sao Tome and Principe, necessitating comprehensive interventions education, healthcare, and socio-economic sectors to foster inclusion and ensure their rights and dignity are upheld.
+These statistics indicate pervasive challenges facing PWDs in Sao Tome and Principe, necessitating comprehensive interventions across education, healthcare, and socio-economic sectors to foster inclusion and ensure their rights and dignity are upheld.
+The local consultation process on the inclusion of people with disabilities in Sao Tome and Principe provided an in-depth understanding of their challenges, needs, and aspirations.
+Conducted at the headquarters of disability associations and other community spaces, the process inclusive participation from ensured persons with disabilities, their families, civil society organizations, and kev stakeholders.
+Utilizing interviews and focus groups, the consultation captured diverse experiences related to accessibility, education, employment, health, and social participation.
+The findings highlight critical barriers such as physical inaccessibility, stigma, limited employment opportunities, and insufficient government support.